 Section #1: TEFAP (The Emergency Food Assistance Program): Clients fill out this form because we distribute government food commodities.
 The TEFAP form helps us understand what other resources our clients use, as well as formally acknowledges how you are eligible to use the food shelf.

-Section #2: Release: This acknowledges that you accept the food as is, and that you release CCEFS from liabilities relating to the food you receive.
+Section #2: Optional Release: This acknowledges that you accept the food as is, and that you release CCEFS from liabilities relating to the food you receive.
 Please note that email addresses requested on this form are optional.
 They are used by the food shelf to notify you about special programs or emergency closings.
 If you are currently not receiving other services you may be eligible for, you may also authorize CCEFS to share the information on your TEFAP with third parties so they may contact you about these services.

 Accessibility and Languages